Marital Stability With Committed Couples: A Revealed Preference Analysis: Revealed Preferences

 with

-such that for every path of remarriages $P = (m_1, (m_2,\sigma(m_2))$, $\ldots$, $(m_{n-1},\sigma(m_{n-1}), \sigma(m_n))$ if
+such that for every path of remarriages $\rho = (m_1, (m_2,\sigma(m_2))$, $\ldots$, $(m_{n-1},\sigma(m_{n-1})), \sigma(m_n))$ if

-with at least one inequality being strict then, \begin{itemize} \item [(i)] $(m_1,\sigma(m_1)) \in \gV$ or $(m_n,\sigma(m_n))\in \gV$, and \item [(ii)] $m_1\ne m_n$. \end{itemize} } \end{defn}
+with at least one inequality being strict then, \begin{itemize} \item [(i)] $(m_1,\sigma(m_1)) \in \gV$ or $(m_n,\sigma(m_n))\in \gV$, and \item [(ii)] $m_1\ne m_n$. \end{itemize} \end{defn}

-\begin{thm} A dataset $\gD$ is rationalizable with core without transfers if and only if $A(\gD)$ satisfies path consistency. \end{thm}
+\begin{thm} A data set $\gD$ is rationalizable as a core allocation if and only if $A(\gD)$ satisfies path consistency. \end{thm}

-{Intuitively, the path consistency condition ensures that the observed data is rationalizable by a stable matching by requiring any path of remarriages that is blocking to be non-permissible.} Condition $(i)$ guarantees that the path of remarriages $P = (m_1, (m_2,\sigma(m_2))$, $\ldots$, $(m_{n-1},\sigma(m_{n-1}), \sigma(m_n))$ cannot start and end with uncommitted couples.
-Condition (ii) guarantees that it cannot be a cycle.
-If either of the conditions are violated, then the corresponding path of remarriages would correspond to a permissible blocking coalition.
+Intuitively, the path consistency condition ensures that the observed data is rationalizable by a stable matching by requiring any path of remarriages that is blocking to be non-permissible.
+Condition $(i)$ in Definition \ref{def:PathConsistency} guarantees that the path of remarriages $\rho$ cannot start and end with non-committed couples while condition $(ii)$ guarantees that $\rho$ cannot be a cycle.
+If either of the conditions are violated, $\rho$ would correspond to a permissible blocking coalition.

-\paragraph{Core with transfers.} Next, we consider the situation where individuals can commit to transferring money to their current partners, thereby providing incentives to consent to divorce.
-Let us denote by $t_m \in \R$ the transfer from $m$ to $\sigma(m)$ upon divorce.
-If $t_m$ is positive (negative), $m$ pays (receives) some money to (from) his current partner $\sigma(m)$ after divorce.
-Thus, the disposable income of a potential match $(m,w)$ is $\hat y_{m,w} = y_{m,w} - t_m + t_{\sigma(w)}$. {We assume that transfers (if any) are made only between spouses who belong to the set of committed couples.
-This is because if a couple can divorce unilaterally, there is no need to incentivize the partner to divorce.
-This implies that for any permissible coalition $S$, if $m \notin S$ or $\sigma(m)\notin S$, then $t_m = 0$. }
+\paragraph{Core with Transfers.} Next, we consider the situation where individuals can commit to transferring money to their current partners, thereby providing incentives to consent to divorce.
+Recall that $t_{m, \sigma(m)} \in \R$ denotes the transfer from $m$ to $\sigma(m)$ upon divorce.
+If $t_{m, \sigma(m)}$ is positive (negative), $m$ pays (receives) money to (from) his current partner $\sigma(m)$ after divorce.
+Moreover, we assume that transfers (if any) are made only between spouses who belong to the potentially blocking coalition.
+This implies that for any permissible coalition $S$, if $m$ or $\sigma(m)\notin S$, then $t_{m,\sigma(m)} = 0$.